yosrahelal/paladin/doc-site/docs/tutorials/private-storage.md

 # Private Storage Contract

-In this tutorial, you'll learn how to deploy and interact with a **private storage contract** using Paladin's privacy groups.
-Unlike the public storage example, here only authorized members of a privacy group can interact with the contract, ensuring secure and private data handling.
+In this tutorial, you'll learn how to deploy and interact with a **private storage contract** using **Paladin’s privacy groups**.
+Unlike the **public storage contract**, where data is visible to everyone, **private storage ensures that only authorized members** of a privacy group can interact with the contract.

 ---